 Any stress, both positive stress (excitement) and negative stress (nervousness), involves the autonomic nervous system (ANS).
 The ANS functions in the background every second of our lives.
 It regulates the human body’s most basic regulatory processes, including breathing, heart rate, blood pressure, and digestion.

-Kathy Cox Chief of Staff, Director of Communications & Operations Though burnout and trauma exposure have different causes and symptoms – and require different interventions and remedies – it’s well established that both are highly toxic to the wellbeing, resilience, and health of employees.
-Particularly concerning is that those “helpers” working in demanding environments – humanitarian aid workers, armed forces, … Read More
+By Kathy Cox Chief of Staff, Director of Communications & Operations Though burnout and trauma exposure have different causes and symptoms – and require different interventions and remedies – it’s well established that both are highly toxic to the wellbeing, resilience, and health of employees.
+Particularly concerning is that those “helpers” working in demanding environments – humanitarian aid workers, armed … Read More

 By Nancy Spangler, PhD, OTR/L Workplaces are full of demands – most face some levels of uncertainty, pressures, and unpredictability.
 In addition, many of Greenleaf’s clients face more serious stressors, such as potential injury to themselves or their co-workers or the threat of violence.
 Such highly demanding environments place a tremendous strain on people if they remain hypervigilant to potential … Read More